boku7/boku7.github.io/_posts/2019-09-04-SLAE32_4_RotateEncoder.md

 ![](/assets/images/SLAE32.png)
 ## Overview
 For my fourth assignment in the SLAE32 course, I created a custom Rotation Encoder.
-How this works is to encode the payload, it rotates every bit to the left by one.
-If the greatest bit (valued 128) falls off the left, it wraps around to the lowest bit (valued 1).
-To decode, all the bits are rotated to the right by one.
-If there is a low bit, it is moved to the highest bit.
++ How this works is to encode the payload, it rotates every bit to the left by one.
+  - If the greatest bit (valued 128) falls off the left, it wraps around to the lowest bit (valued 1).
 #### Encode
 ![](/assets/images/rotateLeft.png)
++ To decode, all the bits are rotated to the right by one.
+  - If there is a low bit, it is moved to the highest bit.
 #### Decode
 ![](/assets/images/rotateRight.png)

-## Encrypting the Payload
+## Encoding the Payload
-The payload used for this example is the `execve` shellcode provided in the SLAE course.
+The payload used for this example is the `execve` shellcode; provided in the SLAE course.

 ### Grabbing the Payload Shellcode
-+ To quickly grab the hex from shellcode, I used the method shown in the SLAE course.
-+ To make it easier, I added it to a shellscript.
+#### Shellscript for automation
 ```bash
 #!/bin/bash
 # Filename: objdump2hex.sh